Do different kinds of photon-pair sources have the same indistinguishability in quantum silicon photonics?: Photon-pair generation and heralded single photons from microring resonators and waveguide spirals

 \section{Photon-pair generation and heralded single photons from microring resonators and waveguide spirals}

 The overall quality of the integrated sources has been characterized by the measurements of the coincidence-to-accidental ratio (CAR) \cite{lee2019noise}, the heralding rate \cite{lee2019noise, lee2022controlled-not} and the $g^{(2)}(0)$ of the heralded photons or $g_h^{(2)}(0)$ \cite{Signorini2020on-chip}.
 To measure the $g_{h}^{(2)}(0)$ we added a 3dB fiber splitter between the SiPIC-1 outputs and the SNSPDs, realizing an Hanbury-Brown-Twiss interferometer \cite{Signorini2020on-chip}.

-Fig. \ref{fig:CAR_g2_firstcase}(a) shows the measured CAR and heralding rate and (b) the measured $g^{(2)}(0)$ of the heralded photons from the spiral waveguide sources (Fig. \ref{fig:SiPIC-1}(a), in short spirals in the following) and from the microring resonator sources (Fig.\ref{fig:SiPIC-1}(b), in short rings in the following) in SiPIC-1.
+Fig. \ref{fig:CAR_g2_firstcase}(a) shows the measured CAR and heralding rate and Fig. \ref{fig:CAR_g2_firstcase}(b) the measured $g^{(2)}(0)$ of the heralded photons from the spiral waveguide sources (Fig. \ref{fig:SiPIC-1}(a), in short spirals in the following) and from the microring resonator sources (Fig.\ref{fig:SiPIC-1}(b), in short rings in the following) in SiPIC-1.
+The heralding rate for a microring resonator is 5 kHz for 1 mW pump power (-122 dB conversion efficiency for heralding), while the heralding rate for a spiral-waveguide is 0.5 kHz for 1 mW pump power (-129 dB conversion efficiency for heralding).
 The coincidence time window of the TCSPC was set equal to 0.2 ns.
 Measurements show that the spirals have a larger CAR but a smaller heralding rate than the rings at high pump power.
 This last indicates that the field enhancement factor in our microring resonators is high enough to compensate for the length of the spirals.
 In addition, we observe in Fig. \ref{fig:CAR_g2_firstcase}(b) high-quality heralded single photons at low pump power (vanishing $g_{h}^{(2)}(0)$), while multi-photon contributions get relevant at high pump power (above 2 mW).
 The multi-photon contribution appears to be more severe for photon pairs generated from the rings than from the spirals.

 The circuit in Fig. \ref{fig:SiPIC-1}(c) allows tuning the rings in resonance (RingOn) and out of resonance (RingOff) with $\lambda_{P1}$ and $\lambda_{P2}$, and observing the photon-pair generations at the output channels ch1 and ch2.
 Fig. \ref{fig:CAR_MZI_Spiral_and_Ring} shows the CAR, the heralding rate and the $g_{h}^{(2)}(0)$ for the RingOn and RingOff configurations.
 It is observed in Fig. \ref{fig:CAR_MZI_Spiral_and_Ring}(a) that the heralding rate is larger for RingOn than for RingOff.
 The result for RingOn is similar to what is shown in Fig. \ref{fig:CAR_g2_firstcase}(a) for the ring, while the CAR and the heralding rate for RingOff are lower than those reported for the spirals in Fig. \ref{fig:CAR_g2_firstcase}(a) due to the difference in the waveguide lengths (240$\mu$m vs 15 mm), that enters quadratically in the photon-pair generation rate.